kingToolbox/WindTerm/README.md

 The hardware used for generating the data in these benchmarks was

     windows 10 - 2.3 GHz Intel Core i5 and 8GB memory.
+    MacOs 10.13 - 2.3 GHz Intel Core i5 and 8GB memory.

-All tests are performed on WSL(Ubuntu 18.04.2).
-And no color scheme used in windterm.
+**WindTerm, rxvt, putty, xterm** tests are performed on WSL(Ubuntu 18.04.2).

+**Iterm2, kitty, Alacritty** tests are performed on MacOS shell,

+    For WindTerm: No color scheme used in windterm.
 Color scheme will result in approximately 2% loss and more memory usage.

+    For Alacritty: Can not find how to set the scrollback lines limit, so every test use its default setting and no memory usage measured.

+The version of terminals:

+    windterm      v0.8
+    rxvt-unicode: v9.2.2
+    putty:        v0.71
+    xterm:        v3.30
+    iterm2:       v3.3.6
+    alacritty:    v0.3.3
+    kitty:        v0.14.6

+**All test data is for reference only.**

 - 97.6MB random text (102,401,504 bytes, 1,329,878 lines, generated and tested by [random_test.sh](https://github.com/kingToolbox/WindTerm/blob/master/benchmark/urandom_test.sh))